 Now that you’re familiar with leading companies’ shipping policies, let's look at an example that can be used for your own.
 These are all included in the template linked above, but you may make your own or use eCommerce software that automatically generates one.

-Here are the five most common sections you'll want to include in your shipping policy:
+Here are the six most common sections you'll want to include in your shipping policy:

 - Shipping costs.
 One of the most important things you need on your shipping policy, and the first a customer looks for, is shipping costs.
 Try to provide the most accurate estimates on a product category or size level to avoid surprising the customer in the cart.
 This helps build trust with the customer and reduce cart abandonment rate.
+Shipping costs are a significant factor in shopping cart abandonment online, so including this information in your policy can help improve your abandoned cart recovery rate.
 If possible, offer free shipping for orders over a certain dollar amount.
 It's great for converting customers and plays a major factor in eCommerce growth.

 - Shipping methods and delivery times.
 Do you participate in dropshipping or bulk shipping?
 What is the average time a delivery takes?
 Customers have a lot of questions when it comes to delivery time, so try to answer them all here.
 This will show you care about the customer experience and free up your customer service team to deal with more important matters.
 If you're selling coffee online, learning how to sell baked goods online, sell whiskey online, selling liquor online, or sell beer online, just know that there are much stricter regulations for the sale and transport of alcohol so you should outline any specific shipping requirements for your customers.